Make your Move

 Wednesday Wellbeing Walks: Looking for a great way to squeeze in some steps and explore campus?
 Join the Move U Crew for guided wellbeing walks each Wednesday!
 Check out the Move UBC Calendar for times and meet up locations.

 Cha Cha Slide: February 28th: Clap your hands, stomp your feet, and join the Move U Crew at Martha Piper Plaza for the Cha Cha Slide at noon!

 You probably spend a large part of your day on campus; luckily, there are plenty of ways to be physically active at UBC for little or no cost.
 Here are a few ways you can explore moving at UBC year-round!

 - Join the Walkabout Program

-- Take a break from your chair and walk through the Nitobe Garden
+- Take a break from your desk and walk through the Nitobe Garden or the Okanagan Trails

 - Rock climb at The Aviary at the AMS Nest

 - Grab a walking buddy and explore Pacific Spirit Regional Park